 Sentences are becoming longer and children can combine four or more words.
 The following activities are still needed to help children grow socially, physically, cognitively, and linguistically daily: music and movement, story time, rhyme time, sensory play, creative art, fine, and gross motor activities along with child care specialist interaction and interactions with the materials in the classroom.
 Socially, they talk about things that have happened away from home.
 Linguistically, speech is usually fluent and clear and other people can understand what a child is saying most of the time.
 If stuttering occurs, see a speech-language pathologist.

 Each classroom at W.C.
-Christian Academy is center-based.
+Christian Child Development Center is center-based.
 We feel that this enhances the learning process and allows the children to be creative through exploration.
 There are 9 basic centers our children get to experience daily at our academy.
-They are books, math, science, manipulatives, dramatic play, art, music, and blocks.
+They are books, math, science, manipulatives, dramatic play, art, music, sand and water and blocks.
 At W.C., the children will find consistency with an outline schedule of daily activities.
 Each classroom’s schedule varies depending on age.

 Here at W.C., we have a tailored curriculum for infants to 5 years old.
 We have implemented a bible-based curriculum for teaching character education for all ages.
 Through books, our children can travel the world and be introduced to new ideas.
 Every week the children will learn a new concept with our thematic units.
 All materials and lessons are developmentally appropriate for each classroom.
 The curriculum at W.C. will engage all children socially, physically, emotionally, cognitively, and linguistically.